Vache Qui Rit cheese is a soft, white processed cheese with a sweet, mild taste and butter-like texture. It is made year round from cow’s milk.

 You can also get the wedges in mesh bags, and other formats.

-In America, the cheese is made in southern Kentucky.
-The main factory in France is in Lons-le-Saunier, in the Jura region.
+In the United States, the cheese is made in southern Kentucky.
+In France, the main factory is in Lons-le-Saunier, in the Jura region.
 The French factory usually supplies only Europe, but in times of greater North American demand, it also kicks in to top up supply.

 The light version is 9% fat.

 La Vache Qui Rit Cheese was invented in 1921.
 The phrase and graphic design was trademarked in 1921 by a Léon Bel.
 The design was retouched in 1923, and has been subtly modified over the years.
 For instance, in the 1970s, the cow’s horns got a bit less pointed.

 The cheese used to be marketed in North America to an adult audience but now it is primarily marketed to children.

 Sales skyrocketed in the U.S. when a light version was launched, and then it was further buoyed by the popularity of the “South Beach Diet” (advocated by a cardiologist in Miami, Arthur Agatston), for which it was suggested as a good food item.
 As a result, sales went up 250% in 2003 to 2004.

 The name “Vache Qui Rit” means “laughing cow.”